Can you make instant noodles in the microwave? Definitely.

 What Is a Grill?

 When you think of a grill, what’s the first thing that comes up?
-A gas or charcoal grill that has bars and a open fuel below and is popularly used for cookouts?
+A gas or charcoal grill that has bars with a heat source below and is popularly used for cookouts?

 Well, did you know that’s there’s also another type of grill?
 The second type includes a metal plate that has ridges.
 Much like the griddle, these are commonly made out of steel and iron too.
 A hallmark sight of food that’s been cooked on a grill is that it has these nice charred lines running across it.